MaastrichtU-IDS/dsri-helm-charts/README.md

 GO111MODULE=on go get github.com/norwoodj/helm-docs/cmd/helm-docs
 ```

-Generate a `README.md` for all charts:
+Generate a `README.md` for all charts by running `helm-docs` from the root of the git repository:

 ```bash
 ~/go/bin/helm-docs